 Planning for Growth

 Our growth plan delivers sufficient new development to meet the city’s needs to 2039.
-The spatial strategy for Sheffield sets out where this growth will take place, with the Plan focusing the majority of development within the existing urban areas to ensure sustainable growth.
+The spatial strategy for Sheffield sets out where this growth will take place, with the Plan focusing the majority of development within the existing urban areas to ensure sustainable growth, supporting economic, social and environmental objectives.
+In particular, this strategy helps to reduce carbon emissions.
 The existing urban area comprises the Main Urban Area of Sheffield, and the towns of Stocksbridge/Deepcar, and Chapeltown/High Green.

 The spatial strategy divides Sheffield into nine sub-areas, and continues to reflect the existing settlement pattern, as well as the availability of infrastructure, and an understanding of opportunities and constraints.